StevenTammen/bibledocs.org/content/about-the-site.md

 I find that quoting text in larger blocks (even multiple paragraphs) is often useful.
 While many formatting procedures indent block-quotes, this ends up wasting a lot of space over the long-term.
 Changing the background color while otherwise leaving the styling the same is the most practical way to handle longer quotes, and that is exactly what is done here.

-The source for a given quote is linked in the label of the section ("Quote from {Source}").
+The source for a given quote is linked in the label of the section ("Quote from {Source}") in almost all cases.
+(The only real exception is when the source is not linkable for some reason, such as if a website no longer exists).
 While I do quote from different things at different times, a disproportionately large number of the longer quotes present on this site come from [Ichthys](https://ichthys.com/).

 ### Indirect reasoning